jmozah/predict-analyze/README.md

-# predict-analyze
+# predict_analyze
-Import the prediction and access list tracing results into a postgreSql database, and then analyze it.
+Validate the outputs of predict-al and trace-helper with ac-tracer2, and then import them into a postgreSql database for further analysis.